ArthurClemens/primer_live/doc-extra/styling.md

 </.box>
 ```

 To address inner elements, use the component `classes` attribute, is a key-classname map.
-The map keys are described in the component documentation, for example for [Box](`PrimerLive.Component.box/1`).
+The map keys are described in the component documentation.

 We can define the styles in 2 ways:
 1. Writing custom CSS